 August 18, 2022

-If you or your business are the targets of defamatory internet attacks, posts, reviews, or other content, and you want to explore your legal options, reach out today to schedule your initial, no-obligation defamation consultation by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you or your business are the targets of defamatory internet attacks, posts, reviews, or other content, and you want to explore your legal options, reach out today to schedule your initial, no-obligation defamation consultation with an intake specialist by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.